Infection Prevention and Control

 We have a number of information sheets to give you advice.

-- How to control and prevent the spread of infections (read our leaflet)
+- How to control and prevent the spread of infections (pdf)

-- How to clean soiled patient clothing (read our leaflet)
+- How to clean soiled patient clothing (pdf)

-- Vancomycin Resistant enterococcus (VRE) Information for patients, relatives and carers (read our leaflet)
+- Vancomycin Resistant enterococcus (VRE) Information for patients, relatives and carers (pdf)

-- Viral Gastroenteritis (Norovirus) Information for patients (read our leaflet)
+- Viral Gastroenteritis (Norovirus) Information for patients (pdf)

 You can find guidance on staying well, keeping others safe, and booking your vaccine, in the COVID-19 area of our website.